 - A strong transformation program sponsored by top management

 - The deployment strategy is based on ROI expectations (efficiency, productivity, gains…)

 - IT is informed and prepared because we will need them (integrations, SSO…)

 - Finally, data is ready!
-And that’s definitely the black spot.
+And this is definitely the black spot.

 It is mandatory to split the project in phases, depending on ROI priorities and the company’s strategy.
-Still the famous “crawl, walk, run “.
+This is still the famous “crawl, walk, run “ methodology.